skip to Main Content

 One particularly early morning, I woke up with the birds, and together we greeted the dawn.
 Cowboy was still sleeping, as were the chickens.

 The beauty and passion of the songs of the birds made me feel I was part of something sacred.
-It is memory I will always treasure, and one I wanted to share in video Dawn Chorus at Spirit Owl Ranch.
+It is a memory I will always treasure, and one I wanted to share in video Dawn Chorus at Spirit Owl Ranch (above).

-And I also made a video of what happened afterward, when I decided to stake out the coop to create The Chickens Greet the Day.
+I also made a video of what happened afterward, when I decided to stake out the coop to create The Chickens Greet the Day (below).
 Apparently, some of them were planning a dramatic entrance!

 After the event, when I returned home, I had to take special care of Buffalo.
 Even though we had a tarp for the floor of the Pavilion, his hide was slightly damp.
 In addition, I discovered that many small spiders liked him, too.